zahraabashir/zahraabashir.github.io/_pages/about.md

 ---

 ---
 I completed a Master’s in Computer Science at the University of Alberta under the supervision of [Levi Lelis](https://webdocs.cs.ualberta.ca/~santanad/).
-Currently, I am a Machine Learning researcher at the University of Alberta and Amii, working under Levi's supervision.
+Currently, I am a Machine Learning researcher at the University of Alberta and Amii, working under Levi's guidance.

 My primary research interest revolves around answering the question: "How can we build intelligent systems that learn, reason, and understand the world like humans?"
 I approach this question through the lens of symbolic reasoning and neurosymbolic AI using techniques from reinforcement learning and imitation learning.